 1010, MCA.

-6.3 The Secretary shall submit the Commission’s list of nominees and report to the
+67.3 The Office of Court Administrator shall submit the Commission’s list of nominees and report to the

 Governor or Chief Justice, together with the originals of each nominee’s

-application and all letters and written comments received concerning each
+application and copies of all letters and written comments received concerning each

 nominee.
+Where the Commission has determined that the unless the Commission has determined that the demands of individual privacy clearly exceed the merits of public disclosure regarding specific public comment, such comment shall be submitted under seal.

-6.4 The Commission shall submit its list of nominees within ninety (90) days of the
+67.4 The Commission shall submit its list of nominees within ninety (90) days of the

-Secretary’s receipt of the notice of vacancy from the Chief Justice.
+Commission’s receipt of the notice of vacancy from the Chief Justice.

 Rule 7.
 Public Disclosure – Privacy -- Exception

-7.1 All meetings, proceedings of the Commission and documents shall be open to the
+7.1 All meetings, proceedings of the Commission and documents must be open to the

-public except when, by a majority vote of the Commission, it is declared that the
+public except when, by a majority vote of the Commission, it is determined that the

-demand of individual privacy clearly exceeds the merits of public disclosure.
+demands of individual privacy clearly exceed the merits of public disclosure.

-7.2 At the close of the applicable period, applications will be forwarded to the Office
+7.2 At the close of the application period, the Office

-of Court Administrator for posting on the judicial branch website.
+of Court Administrator shall post applications timely received to the Commission’s webpage.
 This

-posting shall constitute the Commission’s only publication of the content of
+posting constitutes the Commission’s only publication of the content of

 applications.
-Social security numbers, home addresses, and home telephone

-numbers will be redacted from the application copies before they are sent to the

-Office of Court Administrator.
+Before posting an application, the Office of Court Administrator shall redact the applicant’s date of birth, home address, and home telephone

+number.
 An applicant who believes that the demands of

 individual privacy clearly exceed the merits of public disclosure of any information,